skip to main content

 CIL Regulations set the context for the spending of CIL funds on infrastructure.
 The regulations encourage the accumulation of CIL funds into a 'pot'.
 Unlike other obligations or charges, CIL spending does not need to be directly related to the donor development and can address infrastructure needs in general across the council's administrative area.

-The key points set out by the CIL Regulations (see Regulation 59 (1)) and Planning Practice Guidance (see Paragraph: 144 Reference ID: 25-144-20190901) relating to
+The key points set out by the CIL Regulations (see Regulation 59 (1)) and Planning Practice Guidance (see Paragraph: 144 Reference ID: 25-144-20190901) relating to CIL funding are:

-• CIL should be spent on infrastructure including roads and other transport, schools and other education, community facilities, health facilities, sport/recreation facilities, and open spaces
+• CIL should be spent on infrastructure including roads and other transport, schools and other education, community facilities, health facilities, sport/recreation facilities, and open spaces.

-• the infrastructure funded must support the development of the area
+• the infrastructure funded must support the development of the area and it is for the local authority to decide the priorities for this funding.

-• CIL can be used to increase the capacity of existing infrastructure or to repair failing infrastructure, if needed to support the needs arising from development
+• CIL can be used to increase the capacity of existing infrastructure or to repair failing infrastructure, if needed to support the needs arising from development.

 As per the CIL Regulations and Guidance, CIL is proportioned and allocated using the following approach:

-• Up to 5% is retained by Huntingdonshire District Council to cover administrative costs (including but not limited to consultation on the levy charging schedule, collection of CIL, enforcing CIL, legal costs and reporting on CIL activity)
+• Up to 5% is retained by Huntingdonshire District Council to cover administrative costs (including but not limited to consultation on the levy charging schedule, collection of CIL, enforcing CIL, legal costs and reporting on CIL activity).

 • Up to 80%, known as the Strategic Allocation, is retained by Huntingdonshire District Council to allocate to projects in accordance with the council's Infrastructure Development Plan.